rriclet/tor-cloud/README.md

 Raspbian Lite OS installation tutorial & SSH activation : https://www.instructables.com/Install-and-Setup-Raspbian-Lite-on-Raspberry-Pi-3/

+- Access your Raspberry's bash with SSH using your local network (the Raspberry should be connected to your router)
 - Install `git`, `docker` as well as `docker-compose` on your Raspberry.
 - Add an external USB storage to your Raspberry (USB flash drive, external hard drive...)